MarcoWorms/asciiD/README.md

 - Independent camera, this will allow the field to be as big as you want, only rendering the parts you need.
 - Ascii sprite and spritesheet editor made for this engine (the dream)
 - Import spritesheets from pastebin (or another pastie site)
+- Documentation

 Current features:
 - Good ol' init/update/draw loop
 - DOM will not be updated if the HTML generated from "field" hasn't changed.
 - Each cell from the gameobject sprite have independent colors.
 - Basic x/y grid, you can assign non-integer values to gameobject X and Y, but the display will always floor the values (only for display, the gameobject values will be intact)
+- Prints text
+- Loads sprites (and sheets) from .txt files (see the spritesheet.txt example on how to format them)

 ------------------